 National Parks in Florida

-The Dry Tortugas National Park is the reward for sailors and seaplanes willing to venture beyond the rum-spilling bars of Key West.
+Dry Tortugas National Park is the reward for sailors and seaplanes willing to venture beyond the rum-spilling bars of Key West.
 And what a reward it is!
-Crystal-clear waters abound.
-They teem with all sorts of curious creatures – amberjacks, stingrays, sea turtles – and brim with coral gardens.
-The main island is dominated by hexagonal Fort Jefferson.
-History buffs should be sure to check it out to learn all about the fight against swashbuckling pirates in the Caribbean back in the 1800s.
+The park’s crystal-clear waters are teeming with all sorts of curious creatures – amberjacks, stingrays, sea turtles – and full to the brim with coral gardens.
+The park covers a total area of 100 square miles, with the majority of it being water.
+For experienced divers, the park’s highlight is the Windjammer wreck, a 19th-century sailing ship that rests on the ocean floor.

 National Parks in Hawaii